-Over the next four years, we will have the opportunity to work with partners to address the sports facilities deficit through the development of a range of new, improved and shared sports facilities across Northern Ireland, including the development of three major sports stadiums that meet the strategic needs of football, Gaelic Games and rugby.
-Furthermore, we will also look to support aspiring athletes by providing world leading training facilities within a 60 minute travel time and a provide range of facilities capable of hosting major sporting events such as the Belfast 2013 Wold Police and Fire Games.
+Over the next four years, we will have the opportunity to work with partners to address the sports facilities deficit through the development of a range of new, improved and shared sports facilities across Northern Ireland.
+We will also look to support aspiring athletes by providing world leading training facilities within a 60 minute travel time and a provide range of facilities capable of hosting major sporting events such as the Belfast 2013 Wold Police and Fire Games.